matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 inform about the call termination or using the call app ping loop like we propose here.

+The advantage is, that this does not require us to introduce a new refresh token type.
+With cryptographic identities we however need the client to create the leave event.

+The timeout for syncs are much slower than what would be desirable (30s vs 5s).

+With a widget implementation for calls we cannot guarantee that the widget is running during the sync loop.
+So one either has to move the hangup logic to the hosting client or let the widget run all the time.

+With a dedicated ping (independent to the sync loop) it is more felxibale and allows us to let the widget execute the refresh.
+If the widget dies, the call membership will disconnect.

 ### Naming

 The following alternative names for this concept are considered